 Here’s how to share a pages document with a PC user.
 Continue reading »

 Apple has changed the way calendars sync in Mavericks.
-It’s very nicely integrated now.
-Here’s how to sync your Apple Calendar with an external Google calendar.
+It’s nicely integrated now.
+Here’s how to sync your Apple Calendar with a Google calendar.
 Continue reading »

 Spotlight has been round for years but if you’re like me you may not be using it as well as you can.
 Here’s an example of a recent search I did that might help you learn some features of spotlight.
 Continue reading »